networkedaudio/sipserver/src/mod/endpoints/mod_aes67/README.md

     `$ ./cerbero-uninstalled -c localconf.cbc -c config/win64.cbc -v visualstudio package gstreamer-1.0`

 10. If the build is successful, we should have the two installer (.msi) files created in the cerbero directory.
-Run them to install GStreamer
+Run them both to install GStreamer